-PROBATION: If a status of Suspension is appealed and approved, a status of Probation is assigned.
+If a status of Suspension is appealed and approved, a status of Probation-COA is assigned.
 This status requires students to maintain both a term GPA greater than or equal to 2.5, a term completion rate equal to 100% and to comply with all conditions of appeal.
 In order to achieve a completion rate equal to 100%, a student must successfully complete each course enrolled for the term.
 If a student withdraws or fails a course during a term dropping the term completion rate below 100%, does not maintain a term GPA greater than or equal to 2.5, or meet all conditions of appeal agreed upon in writing the appeal is terminated and the student will receive a terminated status.
 Once a student receives a termination status they are no longer eligible to appeal without regaining eligibility first.
+For a max time frame approved appeal, a term GPA of 2.25 and a term completion rate of 75% (equivalent to one course) is required.

+REMEDIAL CLASSES

-REMEDIAL CLASSES: Remedial classes count toward the financial aid GPA calculation.
+Remedial classes count toward the financial aid GPA calculation.
 Students may receive aid for 30 remedial credit hours only.
 If one or more modules of a remedial math shell is passed, but the complete shell is failed the student will be charged again for a total shell when they register.
 The financial aid GPA/Completion rate may differ from the GPA on the student's academic record due to the addition of remedial coursework.
 The SAP calculation is based on the financial aid GPA/Completion rate.
-There are no exceptions. \Up to 30 hours of remedial coursework will be excluded from the 150% maximum timeframe calculation.
+There are no exceptions.
+Up to 30 hours of remedial coursework will be excluded from the 150% maximum timeframe calculation.

+REPEATING COURSES

-REPEATING COURSES: Repeating a course is allowed when the student fails to earn a passing grade.
+Repeating a course is allowed when the student fails to earn a passing grade.
 However, repeating a course counts as another attempt, which could negatively affect a student's SAP.
 Please note: A student may repeat a course one time in which they received a passing grade.
 If a student passed a class once and then is repaid for retaking it and fails the second time, that failure counts as their paid retake and the student may not be paid for retaking the class a third time.
+Course schedules are verified each term.
+The tuition for non-eligible repeated classes, or classes not needed for graduation, will become the responsibility of the student.

-COURSES OUTSIDE THE CURRICULUM: It is the student's responsibility to register for courses in their program of study.
-Award amounts are based only on courses in a student's program of study.
+COURSES OUTSIDE THE CURRICULUM

+It is the student's responsibility to register for courses in their primary program of study.
+Award amounts are based only on courses in a student's primary program of study.

-CLOCK HOUR CONVERTED PROGRAMS FOR PAYMENT: Awards will be modified for all diploma programs that do not lead to an associate degree (LPN, Dental Assisting, Taxidermy, BLET).
-If a student is in a clock hour converted program and attends courses in both minimesters, payment is made for the cumulative total of hours for the semester.
+CLOCK HOUR CONVERTED PROGRAMS FOR PAYMENT

+Awards will be modified for all diploma programs that do not lead to an associate degree (LPN, Dental Assisting, Taxidermy, BLET, Therapeutic and Diagnostic service).

+If a student is in a clock hour converted program and attends courses in both mini-mesters, payment is made for the cumulative total of hours for the semester.
 Clock hour conversions always round down to the closest whole number and payment is made on that number (ex: 5.1 + 6.4 = 11.5 is paid 11).
 Because of this conversion, students should be aware they may not have enough aid to cover their charges and therefore should be prepared to pay any residual charges out-of-pocket.